smartcontractkit/usechainlinkfunctions/README.md

 This is the repository for [usechainlinkfunctions.com](https://usechainlinkfunctions.com).
 Built as a quick weekend hack, the idea was to help showcase the awesome ideas built by the Chainlink developer community with Chainlink Functions.

+Learn more about Chainlink Functions: https://chain.link/functions
+> Chainlink Functions is a serverless developer platform that empowers you to connect Web3 smart contracts with any Web2 API (data, compute) in minutes.

 Want to submit your example code?
 YES...Open up a PR to get your idea included.

 To learn more about contributing, read how to fork and clone [here](https://docs.github.com/en/get-started/quickstart/contributing-to-projects)